Carnegie Mellon University

 Grading will be performed on a "straight scale":

-The basis for grades will be out of 100 points total for the course:
+The basis for grades will be out of 100 points total for the course, with each individual item grade normalized:

 Missing tests is strongly discouraged.
 Students who miss a test without meeting the below makeup test criteria will be given a score of zero.
 Makeup tests will typically be given at a time convenient to the instructor to avoid the need to schedule multiple sessions due to conflicts (often this means early in the morning).
 Makeup tests may be different than the tests given to the main class, but will be of a similar nature.
 Makeup tests will only be given for the following circumstances:

 Attendance will be taken at all TA meetings and at randomly chosen classes.
 We forgive the first THREE absences, and after that you lose points for each absence.
 This should be adequate to handle job interviews, illness, and other personal situations.
 Forgiveness beyond the first THREE absences will NOT be granted without a written note from the office of the Dean of Students certifying a truly EXCEPTIONAL situation.
+This means, for example, that planning three job interviews for class days and then getting sick on a fourth class day leaves you with one unexcused absence.
 (Don't forget that the "A" cutoff is 90%, so even if you have a fourth absence you still have plenty of room to get an A in the course.)
 Remote participation in classes and meetings is not permitted (e.g., no Skype-in to a TA meeting).

 In-class dates are firm once announced, and will only be changed in extreme circumstances.
 If you have a conflict for an in-class presentation, it is up to YOU to arrange a swap with another group AND get advance approval from the course staff for that swap once YOU have arranged it.
 If (and only if) you meet one of the above criteria for makeup tests we will permit you to do a makeup portion of your portion of the in-class presentation.
 Your team-mates must still give the full presentation at the scheduled time including covering your slides, and you must still contribute your fair share of slides to the presentation.
 You need only present your slides at the makeup presentation session.
 Students who miss a presentation without meeting the above criteria will be given a zero for that presentation event.

 For each test you will be permitted and required to bring one 8.5"x11" handwritten notes page that you may consult during the test.
 Your notes page MUST be turned in with the test.
 The page must be in your own handwriting.
 Notes pages in someone else's handwriting, photocopied pages, computer printouts and the like are strictly forbidden and will result in point loss on the test up to and including a zero grade.
-Since each test covers up to 8 lectures, we suggest you divide a page up into four boxes per side and create notes as you go to avoid a last-minute study crunch.
+Since each test covers up to 12 lectures, we suggest you divide a page up into six boxes per side and create notes as you go to avoid a last-minute study crunch.
+Calculators are not permitted for tests.

 Late project submissions up to 1 hour late will be penalized 10%.
 After 1 hour late, submissions will be penalized that 10% plus an additional 10% of grade for every 24 hour period or fractional period they are late, but compounded in your favor (i.e., 81% of credit for late 1 hour to 24 hours, 73% 24 hours to 48 hours; 66% 48 hours to 72 hours; using the formula general MAX(0.43, 0.90N+1 ) multiplied by your score on the assignment where N is the rounded-up number of days late, until you have reached 43% of credit possible).
 If one project phase is late, that does not extend subsequent project phase due dates.
 Don't get behind!

 Late presentation submissions will be penalized 25% for the first hour, and an additional 25% if later than one hour (50% total penalty).
 Presentation materials will not be accepted (100% penalty) closer than ONE HOUR to the start of the applicable lecture or recitation.
-Presentations will be made from the TA's laptop computer.
 If you don't submit your presentations more than ONE HOUR before start of the session you will be talking in front of a blank screen.
-If you want to do something fancy with your presentation, arrange a dry run with the TA beforehand to ensure it will work.
+Presentations will be projected via our generic Windows laptop computer.
+If you want to do something fancy with your presentation, arrange a dry run with the TA beforehand to ensure it will work (in general, teams have had bad experiences with trying fancy presentations, so we recommend against this).

 Students are expected to be prompt for all class events.
 We have a lot of ground to cover and it is not possible do to so while waiting for stragglers.
 Students who miss their presentations will receive a zero.
 Students who are late for a test will be expected to finish their test at the same time everyone else finishes.
 Students who show up more than 5 minutes late for a lecture or their team meeting will receive a zero for attendance that day regardless of excuse.

 A working mid-term project and working final project are required to be awarded a grade in this course, regardless of point totals, even if they are submitted very late.
 If in the opinion of the course staff you do not make a good faith attempt within your group to contribute to a working project, we can penalize you, including awarding you zero points for the entire project component of the course if we feel it is justified.
-The course staff are the sole arbiters of this grading point, but of course we will discuss this issue with you if we see a problem developing and have no intention of surprising anyone with this clause.
+Examples of unacceptable excuses are: you don't contribute per the project work distribution requirements and give an excuse such as "I'm not any good at programming in Java," or materially lack other prerequisite knowledge, you drop out of the team project near the end of the semester because you figure you have enough points to pass, or you don't contribute to the project because you're spending too much time out of town interviewing.
+The course staff are the sole arbiters of this grading point, but of course we will discuss this issue with you if we see a problem developing.
 If one of your other team members is slacking, it is up to YOU to bring it to our attention BEFORE it becomes so late in the semester it is too late to correct the problem.
 You must be present in person for your final project demo.

 If you wish to dispute a grade you must return the original assignment (or hard copy if it was an electronic submission) along with a succinct written argument to the Course Administrative Assistant within one week after the graded materials have been returned to the class or grade for that item has been posted to Blackboard and made visible to you.
 Materials not handed back can be picked up from the course administrative assistant after grades are available on Blackboard.
 Makeup tests might not be returned to students, but will be made available for inspection upon request.